 - Agile: They focus on learning how to respond to this fast-moving world.

 Diversity and Inclusion

 The Coca-Cola Company is committed to diversity and inclusion.
-The company feels that their size and influence give them a greater responsibility to serve as a role model for other organizations by championing diversity and inclusion both inside and outside their system.
+The company feels that its size and influence give them a greater responsibility to serve as a role model for other organizations by championing diversity and inclusion both inside and outside their system.
 They strive to cultivate inclusive workplaces that are free from discrimination or harassment.

-According to Coca-Cola’s Human Rights Report, the basis for recruitment, hiring, placement, development, training, compensation, and advancement at the company are qualifications, performance, skills and experience.
+According to Coca-Cola’s Human Rights Report, the basis for recruitment, hiring, placement, development, training, compensation, and advancement at the company are qualifications, performance, skills, and experience.

 - Vision: “Be as inclusive and diverse as our brands, unleashing the power of perspectives within our associates to drive innovation and sustainable system growth.”

 - Mission: “Mirror the richly diverse markets we serve, capitalizing on our inclusive culture to attract, develop, engage, and retain a global talent mix to fuel our competitive advantage.”

 - Strategic Pillars: Workplace, Marketplace, Communities, and partners.